Recommended Canon EOS R50 Settings (R50 Setup Guide)

 Shooting Menu 2: ISO speed settings: Timelapse max for Auto: This setting will control the highest ISO the camera goes to while time-lapse video recording.
 The time-lapse mode is extremely powerful, but oddly, it is set to a high ISO by default.
 Because you’ll most likely be using a tripod for your time-lapse, I recommend setting this to ISO 800 or 400.

 I hope you found my breakdown of the best Canon R50 settings helpful.
-The Canon R50 has been an incredibly fun compact camera to use, and I’d like to thank B&H Photo for loaning me the camera.
+The Canon R50 has been a fun compact camera to use, and thanks to B&H Photo for lending me the body.
 If you want to buy a R50, I recommend shopping for a Canon R50 at B&H Photo.

 Have any questions about the Canon EOS R50? let me know in the comments below.